-A study of film music in the United States and Europe.
+This course is a study of film music in the United States and Europe.
 Students will become familiar with a selected repertoire of films that illustrate general stylistic traits from specific eras.
-Central to our work in this class is the critical viewing of film to assess the interaction of narrative and music.
-We will also seek to understand the influence of political and social history, geographical location, and musical function on composers and their compositions for film.
-At the end of the semester, you should be able to recognize the main stylistic currents, composers, and pivotal films in the area of film music.
+Central to the work in this class is the critical viewing of film to assess the interaction of narrative and music.
+Students will also seek to understand the influence of political and social history, geographical location, and musical function on composers and their compositions for film.
+At the end of the semester, students should be able to recognize the main stylistic currents, composers, and pivotal films in the area of film music.